cerebral/cerebral/docs/packages/function_tree.md

   // can be passed in to a new execution (will be indicated in debugger) error.payload

   // A serialized version of the error.
-Name, message and stack error.payload.error
+Name, message and stack, or custom error serialization error.payload.error
 })
 ```